multitudes/oldmultitudes.github.io/_posts/2019-04-09-Hundred days of Swift.markdown

     view = webView
 }
 ```
-- In our code, we're setting the web view's navigationDelegate property to self, which means "when any web page navigation happens, please tell me – the current view controller.”
-You must conform to the protocol, In the case of navigationDelegate, all these methods are optional.
+- First delegate pattern | Delegation is what's called a programming pattern – a way of writing code.
+A delegate is one thing acting in place of another, effectively answering questions and responding to events on its behalf.
+In our example, we're using WKWebView: Apple's powerful, flexible and efficient web renderer.
+But as smart as WKWebView is, it doesn't know (or care) how our application wants to behave, because that's our custom code.
+The delegation solution is brilliant: we can tell WKWebView that we want to be informed when something interesting happens.
+In our code, we're setting the web view's navigationDelegate property to self, which means "when any web page navigation happens, please tell me – the current view controller.”

 - class ViewController: UIViewController, WKNavigationDelegate { ..

 ``` swift
 let url = URL(string: "https://www.hackingwithswift.com")!
 webView.load(URLRequest(url: url))